patitow/patitow/README.md

 - 👋 Hi, I’m @patitow
 - 👀 I’m interested in programming for general purpose
 - 👨‍💻 I’m currently learning JS, React and TypeScript
-- 🎮 I’m looking to collaborate on game projects
+- 📱 I’m looking to collaborate on web and game projects

 Contact me:<br>
 <a href="https://www.linkedin.com/in/patitow/">→ LinkedIn</a> <br>